Bolsonaro welcomes emperor’s heart for Brazil bicentennial

 SAO PAULO (AP) — The embalmed heart of the emperor who declared Brazil’s independence returned to the South American nation Tuesday for ceremonies worthy of a head of state as the country prepares to celebrate its bicentennial.

 The heart of Pedro I, contained in a golden reliquary, arrived from Portugal on Monday in a Brazilian air force plane.
-It was carried up the ramp of the presidential palace in Brasilia on Tuesday afternoon — in line with procedures afforded to visiting leaders on official state visits.
+It was carried up the ramp of the presidential palace in Brasiliaon Tuesday afternoon — in line with procedures afforded to visiting leaders on official state visits.

 President Jair Bolsonaro welcomed the reliquary as cannon fired a salute in Brazil’s capital.
 Cabinet ministers and first lady Michelle Bolsonaro also attended a quick ceremony in honor of Brazil’s bicentennial.